 Effect on Haematological Indices

-The analysis of blood indices (Table 2) showed varying degree of significant changes when compared with Control and/or Quinine.
-While red blood cells (RBC), white blood cells (WBC), hematocrits or packed cell volume (PCV), and hemoglobin concentration (HBC) showed mostly dose dependent decreases in values, mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC) were mostly significantly increased when compared to Control and Quinine.
-The observed dose dependent reduction in RBC, PCV, and HBC, as well as the corresponding significant increases in MCV, MCH, and MCHC, suggest potential toxic effects on the blood cells, which may be unconnected with any extraneous infections as indicated by reduced WBC.The situation is similar following recovery period, and though there were signs of reversal with RBC, WBC, PCV, and HBC, the dose dependent significant increases in MCV, MCH and MCHC, which were also significantly higher than the respective Treated sub-groups, may be an indication of persistent toxicity.
+The analysis of blood indices (Table 2) showed varying degreesof significant changes when compared with Control and/or Quinine.
+While red blood cells (RBC), white blood cells (WBC), hematocrits or packed cell volume (PCV), and hemoglobin concentration (HBC) showed mostly dose-dependent decreases in values, mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC) were mostly significantly increased when compared to Control and Quinine.
+The observed dose-dependent reduction in RBC, PCV, and HBC, as well as the corresponding significant increases in MCV, MCH, and MCHC, suggest potential toxic effects on the blood cells, which may be unconnected with any extraneous infections as indicated by reduced WBC.The situation is similar following the recovery period, and though there were signs of reversal with RBC, WBC, PCV, and HBC, the dose-dependent significant increases in MCV, MCH and MCHC, which were also significantly higher than the respective Treated sub-groups, may be an indication of persistent toxicity.

 Biochemical Result Analysis

 The results of biochemical assessment of aspartate aminotransferase (AST), alanine aminotransferase (ALT), cholesterol (CHOL), triglycerides (TRIG), high-density lipoprotein (HDL), low-density lipoprotein (LDL), and protein levels using liver homogenates and plasma are presented in Tables 3 and 4, and supplementary Tables 1 and 2 (Tables S1 and S2).
-The results from the analysis of the liver biochemical indices (Table 3 and Table S2) showed dose dependent significant reduction in liver proteins with EOPG alone, and varying degree of significant reduction with Quinine/EOPG combination when compared with Control and Quinine.The recovery showed similar pattern, except for a significant reduction in values when compared with the treated groups, indicating potential for reversal of toxic effects.
+The results from the analysis of the liver biochemical indices (Table 3 and Table S2) showed dose-dependent significant reduction in liver proteins with EOPG alone, and varying degree of significant reduction with Quinine/EOPG combination when compared with Control and Quinine.The recovery showed similar pattern, except for a significant reduction in values when compared with the treated groups, indicating potential for reversal of toxic effects.
 The significant dose-dependent increases in CHOL/HDL, TRIG/HDL and LDL/HDL ratios, and in non-HDL (the bad lipids), which were especially higher with higher doses of EOPG alone and in all combinations, is an indication of increased potential risk of heart problems.
 However, while these lipid ratios showed a good sign of recovery, recovery from AST/ALT alteration may take longer time, suggesting a potential for persistent toxic effects.

 Furthermore, the results from the plasma biochemical evaluation (Table 4 and Table S2) were similar to that of the liver homogenate, with some variations.
 Using EOPG alone, a dose-dependent increases in values were observed with non-HDL, and AST/ALT, CHOL/HDL, and LDL/HDL ratios, as well as dose-dependent decreases in TRIG/HDL ratio.
-On the other hands, with the combination of Quinine with EOPG, dose dependent increases were seen with AST/ALT, CHOL/HDL, TRIG/HDL, and non-HDL, while LDL/HDL showed dose-dependent decrease.
-Unlike in the liver homogenate, LDL/HDL was not associated with increase values in all tested groups, but instead TRIG/HDL, which was low in liver samples.
-In any case, significantly higher values of AST/ALT, CHOL/HDL, TRIG/HDL, and non-HDL are clear indication of toxicity, especially an increased risk of heart diseases.
-However, similar to liver samples, there were signs of potential recovery, as seen with significant reduction in values when compared with Treated group.
-But the rate of reduction appears quite slow, confirming high potential for persistent toxicity.
+On the other hands, with the combination of Quinine with EOPG, dose-dependent increases were seen with AST/ALT, CHOL/HDL, TRIG/HDL, and non-HDL, while LDL/HDL showed a dose-dependent decrease.
+Unlike in the liver homogenate, LDL/HDL was not associated with increasedvalues in all tested groups, but instead TRIG/HDL, which was low in liver samples.
+In any case, significantly higher values of AST/ALT, CHOL/HDL, TRIG/HDL, and non-HDL are clear indicationsof toxicity, especially an increased risk of heart disease.
+However, similar to liver samples, there were signs of potential recovery, as seen with a significant reduction in values when compared with the Treated group.
+Howeverthe rate of reduction appears quite slow, confirming high potential for persistent toxicity.

 Table 2: Effects of Co-administration of EOPG and Quinine on Hematological Indices